David P. Twomey

 Dipl., Boston College High School

 Professor David Twomey researches and publishes in the area of labor and employment law.
 His research and publication interests also extend to contract law, intellectual property rights, business organizations, corporate governance, franchising and international business transactions.
-He is the author of some thirty-four editions of widely used textbooks on labor, employment and business law topics.
+He is the author of some thirty-five editions of widely used textbooks on labor, employment and business law topics.
 His articles have appeared in journals such as Best's Review, The Labor Law Journal, The American Business Law Journal, The Massachusetts Law Quarterly, The Florida Bar Journal, and The Business Law Review.
-Recent examples of his work, published as lead articles in the Labor Law Journal, are:
+Recent examples of his work, including works published as lead articles in the Labor Law Journal, are:

 - Twomey, David P., “NLRA Impasse Cases: What’s Right, What’s Not Right and What Can Be Done About It”, Labor Law Journal, Vol. 65, No. 3, Fall 2014, 117-126.